Cozy Peach Kitchen

 Notes

 1. Al dente pasta: You want the pasta to be fully cooked but not mushy.
-Use the shorter about of recommended time on the pasta instructions.
+Use the shorter amount of recommended time on the pasta instructions.
 For example, if the package says 8-10 minutes you'll want to cook the pasta for 8 minutes.

 2. Non-dairy milk: If you are soy-free, you substitute with cashew milk.
 Choose a non-dairy milk that is unsweetened and unflavored for best results.